 Hanukkah 2021 is from sundown Sunday, November 28 – December 6, 2021.

 There are public Hanukkah menorah lighting ceremonies at Grand Army Plazas in Midtown, Manhattan and Prospect Park, Brooklyn.

 Hanukkah is also spelled Hanukah or Chanukah.
 The “cha” is pronounced “kha,” hence the various spellings.

 The dates of Hanukkah vary with the Hebrew calendar.
 It is usually in December, but sometimes in late November.

 The Story of Hanukkah

 In the second century BCE, Jerusalem was ruled by the Seleucids,a Syrian-Greek dynasty.
 When the Seleucids tried to force the Jews to worship Greek Gods, a small group of Jews, led by Judah the Maccabee, revolted.
 They defeated one of the great armies of the time and reclaimed the Temple of Jerusalem.

 When they went to light the Temple menorah, they found only one good jar of olive oil.
 The Greeks had ruined the rest.
 They lit the menorah anyway and began preparing new oil.
 Miraculously, that one-day supply lasted for eight days until a supply of new oil could be prepared.

 The special Hanukkah Menorah holds nine candles.
 We use the center candle, the shamash (attendant), to light the others.

-On the first nigh we light one candle.
+On the first night we light one candle.
 Each night we light another until all eight candles are lit.
 Each night we recite special blessings, sing songs, and eat fried food such as latkes with applesauce or sour cream and jelly donuts to remember the miracle of the oil.
-Yumm!
+Yum!